Actively Recruiting

 • Use of St. John's Wort

-• Uncontrolled high blood pressure within 30 days
+• Uncontrolled hypertension with blood pressure over 180/110 mmHg within 30 days

-• Participation in other clinical trials affecting study outcomes
+• Participation in other intervention trials that could affect study outcomes

 AI-Screening